-In both the above cases, proficiency is tested by examination.
-Students who have no background in Arabic should enroll first in the Arabic Language Institute's full-time intensive Arabic program.
+Proficiency is tested by examination.
+Students who have no background in Arabic are encouraged to enroll first in the Arabic Language Institute's full-time intensive Arabic program.
 Arabic language training is offered by AUC's Arabic Language Institute, which also administers proficiency tests.
-Students who choose a Thesis and whose proficiency is between low intermediate and advanced are encouraged to take Arabic language courses in addition to their academic courses until they fulfill the proficiency requirement.
-They are also encouraged to enroll in intensive Arabic language summer programs.